 - Do not participate in illegal or criminal activity.

 - Keep your home in decent, safe and sanitary condition.

-- No pets are allowed, unless a non refundable pet deposit is made with management.
+- No pets are allowed, unless approved under the CHA Pet Policy and a non-refundable pet deposit is made with management.

 - Report, in writing, any changes in family composition and income in a timely manner.